lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

 With this our first gulp task is done.
 You can use it by running `gulp compile-less` from your terminal.
 Afterwards a file named `app.css` should be created within `public/css` (or where ever you decided to have gulp save it).

 ## Extending our task
-Now that we have the basic working, we will add the autoprefixer to it.
+With the basics working, we will add the autoprefixer to our task.
+If you use css like `animation`, this plugin will automatically prefix it for the browsers you specified.
 First we need to download the plugin for it.

 ```bash
 npm install --save-dev gulp-autoprefixer